Naag Panchami Festival in Nepal

 What is Naag?

 Naags are divine snakes with mysterious powers.
 These snakes have an original part in Hindu convictions.
-The Mahabharata epic mentions that Lord Krishna defeated Naag Kalia and put an end to his evil deeds on this day – Shrawan Panchami.
-This is the reason for this festival to be celebrated by the Hindus.
+The Mahabharata epic mentions that Lord Krishna defeated Naag Kalia and ended his evil deeds on this day – Shrawan Panchami.
+This is the reason the Hindus celebrate this festival.

 Legend has it that Kathmandu valley was a vast lake.
 Naags were angered when humans drained it to live there.
 So the people dedicated certain areas to worship the Naags to appease their anger and for self-protection.
 They also promised to dedicate this day to worship them to live in harmony; this is still practised to date.